 |1,500mm – 5,000mm||Waterproof||Light to average rain|

-Jackets with a rating of 1,500mm to 2,000mm are suitable for everyday use whether it be around town or walking the dog.
-These jackets may also be suitable for fair weather walkers or hikers who aren’t likely to get caught out in very bad, sustained rain.
+Jackets with a rating of 1,500mm to 2,000mm are suitable for everyday use, whether it be around town or walking the dog.
+These jackets may also be suitable for walkers or hikers who aren’t likely to get caught out in heavy, sustained rain.

-A rating of 5,000-10,000mm is suitable for just about all weather conditions but equally at home in lesser ones, great for walking the dog or a serious trek in bad conditions.
+A rating of 5000mm to 10,000mm is suitable for just about all weather conditions but equally at home in lesser ones, great for walking the dog or a serious trek in bad conditions.
 These higher rated jackets will also be breathable.

 Most waterproof jackets will be cut differently for men and women, often you will find that womens jackets have shorter arms and a more tailored fit.
 As a women if you prefer a looser fitting jacket you may opt for a mens jacket.
-It is worth remembering though it has not been cut for a female shape so may have wider shoulders and narrower hips.
+However, it is worth remembering it has not been cut for a female shape so may have wider shoulders and narrower hips.

 When trying on waterproof jackets always take into account the layers you will need to fit underneath.
 You need to be able to move your arms and shoulders especially if you are likely to be wearing a backpack or doing an activity, such as hiking, where freedom of movement will be important.